Etienne66/CDVD-TSP/README.md

 ### Training
 - Paper was trained with an Nvidia RTX Titan with 24GB RAM
+  - Took 45 minutes per epoch at 300 Epochs used in the paper.
-  - Reduce batch size when less RAM available
+  - Will need to reduce batch size when less RAM available.
 - Download the PWC-Net[[3](#user-content-citation-3)] pretrained model.
 - Download training dataset, or prepare your own dataset like above form.
 - Each epoch has a training phase and a testing phase to determine the PSNR/SSIM to evaluate the results.